rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 One of the major arguments of Jane Jacobs’ *Death and Life* is that neighborhoods feel safe when they are more lively — when there are a wide variety of people going about many different activities at all times of day, providing many “eyes on the street” to deter wrongdoing.
 After all, most humans are naturally cooperative and willing to step in if something untoward is happening.

-Good neighborhoods — like, say, San Francisco’s North Beach — are designed to support many uses, from children going to school in the morning to workers in the office during the day to diners eating out in the evening to revelers partying at night.
-Bad neighborhoods — like, say, San Francisco’s Civic Center — are often oriented around a single purpose, like civic administration or corporate offices, and remain desolate at “abnormal” times.
+Good neighborhoods — like, say, San Francisco’s North Beach — support many uses, from children going to school in the morning to workers in the office during the day to diners eating out in the evening to revelers partying at night.
+Bad neighborhoods — like, say, San Francisco’s Civic Center — are oriented around a single purpose, like civic administration or corporate offices, and remain desolate at “abnormal” times.
 The mid-twentieth century housing projects of high modernism, like Le Corbusier’s “tower in a park” idea, were ineffective because they segregated different purposes.

 When in a new neighborhood, pay attention to how many “eyes on the street” you can notice.